The Space Tax Continuum

 Known as a ruthless in-filler of space and destroyer of anywhere vaguely pleasant.
 He works to a number of basic principles when dishing out building permits.
 As follows:

-Here we join Ray and Phil on a sortie into one of their less important townships, Littleborough.
+Here we join Ray and Phil on a 'local resident environment distruction sortie' in one of their less important townships, Littleborough.

 They were strolling along New Road........